Visual Studio: Architecture

 Visual Studio does not include any source control support built in but it defines two alternative ways for source control systems to integrate with the IDE.
 A Source Control VSPackage can provide its own customised user interface.
 In contrast, a source control plugin using the MSSCCI (Microsoft Source Code Control Interface) provides a set of functions that are used to implement various source control functionality, with a standard Visual Studio user interface.
 MSSCCI was first used to integrate Visual SourceSafe with Visual Studio 6.0 but was later opened up via the Visual Studio SDK.
 Visual Studio .NET 2002 used MSSCCI 1.1, and Visual Studio .NET 2003 used MSSCCI 1.2.
 Visual Studio 2005, 2008, and 2010 use MSSCCI Version 1.3, which adds support for rename and delete propagation, as well as asynchronous opening.

 Visual Studio supports running multiple instances of the environment (each with its own set of VSPackages).
-The instances use different registry hives (see MSDN's definition of the term "registry hive" in the sense used here) to store their configuration state and are differentiated by their AppId (Application ID).
+The instances use different registry hives (see official definition of the term "registry hive" in the sense used here) to store their configuration state and are differentiated by their AppId (Application ID).
 The instances are launched by an AppId-specific .exe that selects the AppId, sets the root hive, and launches the IDE.
 VSPackages registered for one AppId are integrated with other VSPackages for that AppId.
 The various product editions of Visual Studio are created using the different AppIds.
 The Visual Studio Express edition products are installed with their own AppIds, but the Standard, Professional, and Team Suite products share the same AppId.
 Consequently, one can install the Express editions side-by-side with other editions, unlike the other editions which update the same installation.
 The professional edition includes a superset of the VSPackages in the standard edition, and the team suite includes a superset of the VSPackages in both other editions.
 The AppId system is leveraged by the Visual Studio Shell in Visual Studio 2008.